 They paid a heavy emotional and physical cost.
 These nurses, many of them also very young, are ‘crushed under the wheels of Mars’, their lives changed forever.
 Their brave letters and memoirs show how tough they were, but also how traumatized.
 Like most returning combatants, when they got home they could not speak of their experiences.

 Tom was intrigued by what the nurses’ memoirs said about their battle for recognition and status.
 ‘It is fascinating when women become stroppy and determined in a male-dominated world’, he says.
 ‘Their struggle was at the core of feminism at the time’ - and continues to this day.
 A staunch, plain-speaking feminist at the age of 77, ‘I am amazed that men have got away for so long with being the master gender,’ he says.

 Some insights come from his family.
 For advice and fact-checking he called on two nurses - his wife Judy and sister-in-law Jane, to whom he dedicated the book - and his late brother Dr John Keneally, a distinguished anaesthetist and medical historian.

-He has also been nursed recently in hospital, and is angered by the bad press.
+He has also been nursed in hospital himself, and is angered by the bad press.
 ‘The nurse’s status is still uncertain, and the angels/bitches dichotomy will probably get worse as medicine becomes more complicated and governments are not convinced of the need for a national health service,’ he told the Charleston festival audience.